jdev-org/docs-manager/docs-manager-back/README.md

 Services code source is available [here](https://github.com/jdev-org/docs-manager/blob/main/docs-manager-back/src/main/java/org/georchestra/docsmanager/controller/FilesController.java).

 POST Parameters are extracted from URL ([see spring-request-params documentation](https://www.baeldung.com/spring-request-param).

+## Public services

+Documents table content an `opened` (boolean) field.
+This field is usefull to return unprotected files.

+If a user is ANONYMOUS (no roles), GET services will only returns files where opened value is set to TRUE.
+Others files are only returns if a user match with authorized readers roles.

+## Services description

 This section will details services.